Southern beats Savannah State in home opener 42-10

 BATON ROUGE - Southern University beat the Savannah State Tigers 42-10 in the Jags home opener on Saturday night.

-Southern benched quarterback Noah Bodden and pulled in Czavian Teasett who changed the game.
-Teasett threw three touchdown passes to three different receivers and Kendric Rhymes ran in a touchdown to secure the win for the Jaguars
+Southern then benched quarterback Noah Bodden and pulled in Czavian Teasett who changed the game.
+Teasett threw three touchdown passes to three different receivers and Kendric Rhymes ran in a touchdown to secure the win for the Jaguars.

 Trending News